JrVillabona/sauce-demo-test/README.md

 ## User stories with their respective .feature

-1. As an Performance Glitch User
+1. As an Performance Glitch User,
-   I want to complete the info checkout
+   I want to complete the info checkout,
    In order to purchase items correctly

 - **Checkout.feature**

-2. As an User
+2. As an User,
-   I want to login in Sauce Demo
+   I want to login in Sauce Demo,
    In order to buy items

 - **Login.feature**

-3. As an User
+3. As an User,
-   I want to logout from Sauce Demo
+   I want to logout from Sauce Demo,
    In order to close the session

 - **Logout.feature**

-4. As an Performance Glitch User
+4. As an Performance Glitch User,
-   I want to add items to cart
+   I want to add items to cart,
    In order to purchase items

 - **Purchase.feature**